 - Students must attend class regularly to receive financial aid.

 Financial aid programs, rules, and regulations are subject to change.
 Federal funds are conditional upon congressional appropriations.
 The Office of Financial Aid reserves the right and is sometimes required to adjust or cancel awards because of changes in financial or academic status, change of academic programs, or other extenuating circumstances.
-Awards are contingent upon on the receipt of funds by the university.

 Federal regulations require that schools prevent overawards.